jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

   .dockerconfigjson: '{"auths":{"registry.ci.openshift.org":{"auth":"dXNlcjiZ3dasdNTSFffsafzJubE80LVYngtMlRGdw=="},"registry.svc.ci.openshift.org":{"auth":"dasdaddjo3b1NwNlpYX2kyVLacctNcU9F"},"quay.io":{"auth":"b3BlbnNoaWZ0LXJlbGGMVlTNkk1NlVQUQ==","lab-installer.lab-net:5000":{"auth":"ZHVtbXk6ZHVtbXk=","email":"jhendrix@karmalabs.com"}}}'
 ```

-- **Mirror Configuration**: This is a ConfigMap that contains the data to be injected on the DiscoveryImage and also in the PointerIgnition that happens after writting the OSTREE image to the OCP Node disk.
-It includes 2 parts:
+- **Mirror Configuration**: This is a ConfigMap that contains the data to be injected on the `DiscoveryImage` and also in the `PointerIgnition` that happens after writing the `OSTREE` image to the OCP Node disk.
+It includes two parts:

   - `data.ca-bundle.crt`: Which contains the CA Certificate of our Internal Registry
   - `data.registries.conf`: Which contains the file that will be injected in the `/etc/containers/registries.conf` path and will act as a ICSP